pictuga/morss/README.md

 - `LIM_TIME` sets the maximum amount of time spent working on the feed (whether or not it's already cached).
 Articles beyond that limit will be dropped from the feed. `-1` for unlimited.
 - `LIM_ITEM` sets the maximum number of article checked, limiting both the number of articles fetched and taken from cache.
 Articles beyond that limit will be dropped from the feed, even if they're cached. `-1` for unlimited.

+###Other settings

+- `DELAY` sets the browser cache delay, only for HTTP clients
+- `TIMEOUT` sets the HTTP timeout when fetching rss feeds and articles
+- `THREADS` sets the number of threads to use. `1` makes no use of multithreading.

 ###Content matching

 The content of articles is grabbed with a [**readability** fork](https://github.com/buriy/python-readability).
 This means that most of the time the right content is matched.
 However sometimes it fails, therefore some tweaking is required.
 Most of the time, what has to be done is to add some "rules" in the main script file in *readability* (not in morss).